metabrainz/bookbrainz-user-guide/docs/style/entities/work.md

 The language of a work’s name can differ from the language of the actual work.
 For example, a work written in English can have a Latin name.
-The name of the work should be capitalized based on the rules of the language of its name.
+The name of the work should be capitalized based on the rules for the language of its name.

 ## Untitled works